 Writing WDF Drivers for Windows

-Engineers who need to understand how to design, develop, and test Windows drivers using the Windows Driver Foundation's (WDF) Kernel Mode Driver Framework (KMDF).
+This seminar is designed for engineers who need to understand how to design, develop, and test Windows drivers using the WDF Kernel Mode Driver Framework (KMDF) or the WDF User Mode Driver Framework V2 (UMDF V2).

-Due to the hands-on orientation of this seminar, attendees will be assumed to be able to use Windows at a user level, including using Microsoft's Developer's Studio (VC++).
-Working knowledge of the C programming language, and how to read and write to a file using Win32 (CreateFile, ReadFile, WriteFile) are also assumed.
+Due to the hands-on orientation of this seminar, attendees will be assumed to be able to use Windows at a user level, including how to use Microsoft's Visual Studio.
+Working knowledge of the C programming language, and how to read and write to a file using Win32 APIs (CreateFile, ReadFile, WriteFile) are also assumed.

 - The Windows Device Tree

-A description of how the Windows PnP subsystem discovers and enumerates drivers.
-All about Physical Device Objects (PDOs), Function Device Objects (FDOs), and filter devices.
+This module comprises a detailed view of how the Windows PnP subsystem discovers and enumerates devices and loads their associated drivers.
+Details for devices on dynamically enumerable buses (such as PCIe, USB, or Bluetooth) and non-dynamically enumerable buses (such as SPI, I2C, or GPIO) are described.
+All about Physical Device Objects (PDOs), Function Device Objects (FDOs), and filter Device Objects.
 How filter drivers work their magic.
 How requests are processed, and passed from driver to driver within the Windows I/O Subsystem.
+I/O request completion handling.
+Further discussion and description (expanding on information from the previous module) of how system requests in general and I/O request in particular are passed from user-mode to kernel-mode, initially in the context of the requesting thread.

 - Driver Installation